ofrohn/d3-celestial/readme.md

        // Location of name text on the map
        "loc": [-67.5, 52]
      }, "geometry":{
-       // the line object as an array of point coordinates "type":"MultiLineString",
+       // the line object as an array of point coordinates,
+       // always as [ra -180..180 degrees, dec -90..90 degrees]
+       "type":"MultiLineString",
        "coordinates":[[
          [-80.7653, 38.7837],